annotation/text-fabric/tf/docs/about/clientmanual.md

 At each level there are objects in the corpus and they can be represented in certain ways:

 *   text are represented by their titles;
 *   lines are represented by their numbers;
 *   words are represented by the strings of which they are composed.

 ### Layers

 Per level, there may be more than one way to represent the objects.
-For example, at the word level, you may have representations in the original script in unicode, but also various transliterations in ascii.
+For example, at the word level, you may have representations in the original script in UNICODE, but also various transliterations in ASCII.

 All these representations are *layers* that you can search.
 For example, the